OCFL/extensions/README.md

 * Range: For each parameter type a range must be specified that limits values that a parameter may take.
   * For integer parameters the range specifies minimum and maximum values, separated by a comma, which MUST be integers themselves.
   * For string parameters, the range specifies the maximum length of the string as an integer number of characters, not bytes.
   * For enumerated parameters, the range is a comma separated ordered list of valid labels.
-Enumerated parameters are case sensetive.
+Enumerated parameters are case sensitive.
 A boolean value is a special case of an enumerated type with the values: {FALSE, TRUE}
 * Default: Default value for parameter, which MUST be consistent with the range limitations.
 If this is left blank then the parameter is mandatory

 ## Referencing Parameters

+### JSON

+### URL